-McInnis Canyons National Conservation Area is a 123,430 acre public land space located just outside of Fruita, Colorado.
+McInnis Canyons National Conservation Area is a 123,430 acre public land space run by BLM located just outside of Fruita, Colorado.
 This conservation area is home to the second largest concentration of natural arches in the United States, as well as home to a 25-mile stretch of the Colorado River.
 With a variety of trails, McInnis Canyon offers great views for everyone, no matter how far you hike.
 This is also a popular area for mountain bikers, so be sure to share the trail.

 Rustler’s Loop 3.6 miles, easy.